criccomini/criccomini.github.io/_posts/2019-07-29-future-data-engineering.md

 * Timeliness: From batch to realtime
 * Connectivity: From one:one bespoke integrations to many:many
 * Centralization: From centrally managed to self-serve tooling
-* Automation: From manually managed or automated tooling
+* Automation: From manually managed to automated tooling

 {% include newsletter.html %}